htetmyatthar/6006/part1/C/singly_linked_list/README.md

 - main.c file contains most of the implemetation of the datastructure code.
 - utils.c file contains *all* of the functions to create the singly linked-list.
 - utils.h file contains the header functions for the main.c file.
-- singly.h file contains the composite structures that will need to use through out the program
 - Makefile contains the command line configuration of the whole program.

 ## Interface